 Footways: Mini tractors will be out from 5am on the first day of snow, clearing town centre footways and routes to schools in Penicuik, Dalkeith, Bonnyrigg, Mayfield, Gorebridge and Loanhead.
 These tractors will remain working on footways throughout the days as conditions dictate.
-Land Services staff will assist.
+Land and Countryside Services staff may assist.

 In addition there will be 48 no, 3 man hand clearing crews removing snow and gritting footways throughout Midlothian.
-These crews will come from Land Services staff and the framework contract partners.
+These crews will come from Land and Countryside Services staff and the framework contract partners.